CommonAccord/Site-Org/Doc/DefensivePatentLicense/Form_1_1.md

 7.3.=[01/Agt/Bit/Outline/1-4.Secs]

-7.4.Sec=‚ÄúDiscontinuation Date‚Äù means the date a DPL User specifies in its Discontinuation Announcement to discontinue offering to license its Licensed Patents under the DPL, which must be at least 180 days after the date of an individual or entity‚Äôs most recent Discontinuation Announcement.
+7.4.Sec=ìDiscontinuation Dateî means the date a DPL User specifies in its Discontinuation Announcement to discontinue offering to license its Licensed Patents under the DPL, which must be at least 180 days after the date of an individual or entityís most recent Discontinuation Announcement.

-7.5.Sec=‚ÄúDPL‚Äù and ‚ÄúLicense‚Äù mean the grant, conditions, and limitations herein.
+7.5.Sec=ìDPLî and ìLicenseî mean the grant, conditions, and limitations herein.

-7.6.0.Sec=‚ÄúDPL User‚Äù means an entity or individual that:
+7.6.0.Sec=ìDPL Userî means an entity or individual that:

 7.6.1.Sec=has committed to offer a license to each of its Patents under the DPL; and